Non Sequitur by Wiley Miller for December 03, 2017

 25. Missing large

-Mel-T-Pass Premium Member almost 7 years ago
+Mel-T-Pass Premium Member about 7 years ago

 It’s up to us; the government isn’t doing its job anymore.
 Surprised?